shaylarihosain/Scripps-College-Journal/README.md

 - **Updates existing SCJ brand design guides to the newest ones when available**
      - Along with revisions to the design guides, any changes to typefaces or configuration files are automatically implemented
-     - Senior designer can deploy files and changes to entire team's computers quickly and easily, in a way users can't miss
+     - Senior designer can deploy sweeping design changes to entire team's computers quickly and easily, in a way users can't miss
+     - No effort on the part of the user, and highly reduced effort for senior designer compared to manual alternatives

 - **Installs our latest brand fonts**